ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 read_line ();;
 ```

-You should copy and paste these examples into OCaml piece by piece, each piece
+You should copy and paste these examples into OCaml piece by piece.
+Each piece
-being ended by a  `;;`.
+ends with a  `;;`.

-## Compiling OCaml programs
+## Compiling OCaml Programs

-So far we have been using only the OCaml top level.
-Now we will compile OCaml
+So far we've been using only the OCaml toplevel.
+Now we'll compile OCaml
 programs into fast stand-alone executables.
 Consider the following program,
 saved as "helloworld.ml"